 E. Recognizing Human Tendency Toward Idolatry and Tyranny, Which is Sin: Everyone believes in something, it just may be wrong because sin and evil have clouded our judgments and attempted to mask the truth of who God is.

 F. That God’s People Work Toward the Transformation of Society by Seeking Justice and Living in Obedience to the Word of God: Our task is not to be successful in bringing in the Kingdom of God, but to be obedient in trying.

 Our purpose: “Columbia Presbyterian Church: encouraging you to encounter God, to enter into a life-changing relationship with Jesus, and to allow the Holy Spirit to show you your place in God’s work.”

 Once a quarter the pastors host an afternoon or evening “Journey” class.
 It is a great time of fellowship, meeting new people, and learning more about our church.
 During the class the pastors talk about what it means to be a Christian, what it means to be a disciple of Christ, and share different ways to connect at CPC.
 In addition, more information about becoming a member at CPC is shared at this class for those who are interested.
 We encourage anyone who has attended CPC at least three times to consider signing up for the next class.

 Speaking with a Pastor

 Sometimes when finding a new church home, talking to a pastor helps us better understand if this is the best fit for our family.
 Our pastors love to take the time to get to know you better and answer any questions you may have about CPC.
-If you would like to get in touch with either Pastor Fitz, Pastor Matt or Pastor Scott, please fill out the CONTACT US page, and they will get in touch with you as soon as possible.
+If you would like to get in touch with either Pastor Danie, Pastor Matt, Pastor Scott or Pastor Ted, please fill out the CONTACT US page, and they will get in touch with you as soon as possible.

 Becoming a Volunteer